BATMAN V SUPERMAN: DAWN OF JUSTICE.

 ALFRED

-I don’t think Superman did this,
+I don’t think Superman did this, you know.

 He’s saved a lot of us humans in the past and